GerardWassink/gawutils/README.md

 To be extended when I feel like it... ;-)

 ## filters
-The programs in this category van be used as filters in pipe constructions
+The programs in this category can be used as filters in pipe constructions

 ### upper
 upper is a filter program that: